NOW IN NETWORK WITH BLUE CROSS BLUE SHIELD AND CIGNA.

 • Sports injuries - “Stingers” are especially common in football and hockey.

-• Piercing injuries (stab or gunshot wounds) - Severed or damaged nerves in the shoulder will result in distrurbed communication between the arm and the brain, creating excess pain or a loss of mobility.
+• Piercing injuries (stab or gunshot wounds) - Severed or damaged nerves in the shoulder will result in disturbed communication between the arm and the brain, creating excess pain or a loss of mobility.

 • Surgical trauma - Nerve fibers can be accidentally clipped or severed during an operation, which will result in lessened or lost ability to use part or all of the arm.